 4) You Won’t Crap Your Pants in Case of a Divorce

 Let’s not ignore the divorce factor guys.
 Take a moment and think about the fact that what if after spending a spectacular amount of money, after literally having your perfect wedding of the year, it doesn’t work out and all that money just goes into the garbage?
 Just in case you didn’t know, there have been lots and lots of cases where one family had put an insane amount of money, and after the divorce, the other family refused to pay back or settle the expenses.
 There have been a lot of cases of fraud too, Google will give you hundreds of them.
 Just thought you should know about this most negative of all factors also in our trends in changing Indian weddings system.

 “Historically big Indian weddings were a result of marriages being more of a 'transaction' than a bond of love.
 Families chose a partner for their children based on economic and social standing.
 To celebrate these ‘alliances’, big celebrations were expected more as a display of wealth and power.” says Shaana Levy, a film producer.

 If we work on the relationship, instead of the wedding, things would go a lot smoother in our society.
 What do you think?
 Has this change in our Indian wedding system become a trend or a compulsion in nature of Indian weddings?
-Have these changing trends In Indian Marriages become more of materialism rather than a spiritual celebration of life.
+Have these changing trends in Indian marriages become more of materialism rather than a spiritual celebration of life.